Daniel Inouye: United States Senate (1963–2012)

 Criticizing the logic of Marine Lt.
 Colonel Oliver North's justifications for his actions in the affair, Inouye made reference to the Nuremberg trials, provoking a heated interruption from North's attorney Brendan Sullivan, an exchange that was widely repeated in the media at the time.
 He was also seen as a pro-Taiwan senator and helped in forming the Taiwan Relations Act.

 On May 1, 1977, Inouye stated that President Carter had telephoned him to express his objections to a sentence in the Senate Intelligence Committee's report on the Central Intelligence Agency.

-In 1986, West Virginia Senator Robert Byrd opted to run for Senate Majority Leader, believing that his two opponents to claiming the position would be Inouye and Louisiana Senator J. Bennett Johnston.
-Cutting a deal with Inouye, Byrd pledged that he would step aside from the position in 1989 if Inouye supported him for Senate Majority Leader of the 100th United States Congress.
-Inouye accepted the offer and was given the chance to select the new Senate sergeant-at-arms.
+In 1986, West Virginia Senator Robert Byrd opted to run for Senate majority leader, believing that his two opponents to claiming the position would be Inouye and Louisiana Senator J. Bennett Johnston.
+Cutting a deal with Inouye, Byrd pledged that he would step down from the position in 1989 if Inouye supported him for Senate majority leader of the 100th United States Congress.
+Inouye accepted the offer, and was given the chance to select the new Senate sergeant-at-arms.

 On November 20, 1993, Inouye voted against the North American Free Trade Agreement.
 The trade agreement linked the United States, Canada, and Mexico into a single free trade zone and was signed into law on December 8 by President Bill Clinton.

 In 2009, Inouye assumed leadership of the powerful Senate Committee on Appropriations after longtime chairman Robert Byrd stepped down.
-Following the latter's death on June 28, 2010, Inouye was elected President pro tempore, the officer third in the presidential line of succession.
-Inouye was the highest an Asian American had reached in the line of succession until the Vice-Presidency of Kamala Harris.
+Following the latter's death on June 28, 2010, Inouye was elected president pro tempore, the officer third in the presidential line of succession.
+Inouye was the highest an Asian American had reached in the line of succession until the vice-presidency of Kamala Harris.

 In 2010, Inouye announced his decision to run for a ninth term.
 He easily won the Democratic primary—the real contest in heavily Democratic Hawaii — and then won against Republican state representative Campbell Cavasso with 74 percent of the vote.

-Inouye ran for Senate Majority Leader several times without success.
+Inouye ran for Senate majority leader several times, without success.